 The cost of installing or connecting an RV to a septic tank can vary depending on a number of factors.
 First, the size of the septic tank will affect the price.
 Larger tanks will typically cost more than smaller ones.
-Second, the location of the septic tank will also impact the price.
+Second, the location of the septic tank for camper will also impact the price.
 If the tank is located far from your RV, you may need to pay for additional materials or labor to connect it.
 Finally, the type of septic system you choose will also affect the cost.
 Some systems are more complex than others and will require more money to install.

 In general, you can expect to pay between $500 and $1,000 to install or connect an RV to a septic tank.
 However, the exact cost will depend on the factors mentioned above.
 Be sure to get several quotes from different contractors before making a final decision.